Gerald Gitner: Career

 Since his time at TWA, Gitner has gone on to be a part of numerous other companies and firms.
 He was appointed to the Factory Card Outlet (now Party City) board of directors in 2000 and serves as the chairman of D.G.
 Associates Inc. He was the non-executive Chairman of the Board for Kitty Hawk Aircargo from 2002 (soon after it emerged from reorganization) to 2007.
 He served as a director for Tricom, S.A, a telecommunications company in the Dominican Republic.
-He also served as a director for CIFG Holdings and is a Principal at Cross Continental Capital.
+He also served as a director for CIFG Holdings and is a principal at Cross Continental Capital.
+In 2024 he was appointed Chairman of the Advisory Board of Matternet.com a premier manufacturer and operator of delivery drones worldwide.

-Gitner served as a Trustee at Boston University from 1984 to 1996 and is now a Trustee Emeritus there.
-He also served as a Trustee for the Rochester Institute of Technology and the American College of Management and Technology in Croatia.
+Gitner served as a Trustee at Boston University from 1984 to 1996 and is now a trustee emeritus there.
+He also served as a trustee for the Rochester Institute of Technology and the American College of Management and Technology in Croatia.
 He served as a member of the Chancellor's Council of the University of Missouri–St. Louis.
 He is currently on Advisory Boards for Boston University and The Simon School of Business at the University of Rochester.
 In 2020 he was presented with the Distinguished Alumnus Award, 2020 from the Simon Business School of The University of Rochester.
 Gitner served as Chairman of the Financial Advisory Board for the Town of Highland Beach in Florida from 2012-2015.
-He served as the Chairman for eJet Aviation Holdings, Inc. from 2008-2015.
+He served as the chairman for eJet Aviation Holdings, Inc. from 2008-2015.
 He presently serves as the Chairman of Global Aero Holdings, LTD.

 Personal life

-Gitner met his wife, Deanne, while in graduate school at the University of Rochester.
+Gitner met his late wife, Deanne, while in graduate school at the University of Rochester.
 The couple has two sons.
 Their older son, Daniel, is a lawyer in New York City, and their younger son, Seth, is an Associate Professor of Magazine, News and Digital Journalism Journalism and Visual Communications at the Newhouse School at Syracuse University.